SmartgridReady/SGrJava/readme.md

 ## Description

 SGrJava conists of two subprojects:
-- CommHandler4Modbus
+- CommHandler
-- emfEI4Modbus
+- ExternalInterfaceDescription

-### Commhandler4Modbus
+### Commhandler
 Commhandler4Modbus is the realization of the commmunication-handler for modbus RTU and TCP.
 It depends in emfEI4Modbus, that provides the classes needed to load XML device descriptions.
 The basic implementation class is ```SGrDevice```, that implements all the generic interface methods to access an SGr compliant device.

-### emfEI4Modbus
+### ExternalInterfaceDescription
-emfEI4Modbus provides the Java-XML binding of XML device descriptions.
+ExternalInterfaceDescription provides the Java-XML binding of XML device descriptions.
 The classes can be generated from an XML-Schema that provides the model for the device descriptions.
 Eclipse EMF (Eclipse Modeling Framework) tools are then used to generate the generate Java classes.
 For details see [Generate emfEI4Modbus classes](#generate-emfei4modbus-classes-afte-xml-schema-updates).

 ## Build and publish for development